quickfixgo/examples/README.md

 ### Build From Source
 To build and run the examples, you will first need [Go](https://www.golang.org) installed on your machine

 Next, clone this repository with `git clone git@github.com:quickfixgo/examples.git`.
-All the necessary dependencies are vendored, so you just need to type `make build`.
-This will compile and install the examples into the `./bin` dir in the local copy of the repo.
+This project uses go modules, so you just need to type `make build`.
+This will compile the examples executables in the `./bin` dir in your local copy of the repo.
 If this exits with exit status 0, then everything is working!
+You may need to pull the module deps with `go mod download`.

 ```sh
 make build